ciprik13/LFA_Laboratory_Works/Lab 1/REPORT_1.md

 ### 2. `to_finite_automaton()` function

-The `to_finite_automaton` method converts the regular grammar into a finite automaton by defining states, an alphabet, transitions, and final states.
-The method maps production rules to state transitions, ensuring that terminal symbols reaching a final state (`qf`) represent valid strings in the language.
+The `to_finite_automaton()` function converts the regular grammar into a finite automaton.
+It constructs the states, alphabet, transitions, and final states based on the grammar's production rules.
+The function maps each production rule to a transition in the automaton, ensuring that terminal symbols lead to the final state `(qf)`.
+This conversion allows the grammar to be represented as a finite automaton, which can then be used to recognize strings in the language.
 ```python
     def to_finite_automaton(self):
         states = self.vn | {'qf'}  #q